 If you leave the airport in Panama City, you would have to go through immigration.
 If lines are long, it could easily take an hour each way, so you’d have to factor in an extra two hours for your layover.
 The problem is that you can’t know in advance how long the lines will be.
 It could even take two hours each way.

-However, to leave the international zone and enter the country, you may need a vaccine certificate and/or a negative Covid-19 test taken within a particular time frame.
+However, to leave the international zone and enter some countries with restrictions still in place, you may need a vaccine certificate and/or a negative Covid-19 test.

 4. Did You Check In Already?